unum-cloud/usearch/README.md

 | Memory   | 24 TB RAM + EBS | 192 GB RAM + 30 TB SSD |

 There is a 50x difference between the cost of such instances for identical capacity.
-Of course, the latency of external memory access will be higher, but it is partly compensated with a good prefetching mechanism.
+Of course, the latency of external memory access will be higher, but it is in part compensated with an excellent prefetching mechanism.

 ## Usage